 Your doctor diagnoses appendicitis on a clinical basis.
-Ultrasonography or CT of the abdomen helps the diagnosis.
+Ultrasonography or CT of the abdomen helps with the diagnosis.

 In severe cases, stump appendicitis may lead to complications such as perforation and intestinal obstruction.
-Unfortunately, these complications are expected with stump appendicitis due to late and challenging diagnosis (reference).
+Unfortunately, these complications are expected with stump appendicitis due to a late and challenging diagnosis (reference).

 4. Female-related causes.

-The females’ reproductive organs (the uterus, fallopian tube, and right ovary can be the source of such pain
+The females’ reproductive organs (the uterus, fallopian tube, and right ovary can be the source of such pain.

 - Right ovarian cyst.
 It may become ruptured or infected.

 - Abscess in the right ovary or the right fallopian tube.